 Cut the sponge cake into bite-sized cubes.

 Arrange half the cubes on the bottom of a trifle bowl.
 Press them together lightly to create a tight layer.
 Add half the pistachio pudding and use a rubber spatula to gently smooth it out into an even layer.
 Be careful not to break up too much of the sponge cake.
 Next, add half the whipped cream and gently smooth it out.
-Add the remaining sponge cake cubes and top with the remaining pudding.
-Finish with the remaining whipped cream.
-Top the trifle with all of the pistachio streusel.

 To serve: